 The mission of the Counseling Center of Nashua’s post-doctoral psychology program is to provide continued supervised clinical opportunities to Fellows who desire to develop advanced clinical skills in the areas of assessment and intervention.
 We offer advanced post-doctoral training within the traditional practice area of clinical psychology derived from the concepts associated with the practitioner-scholar model.
 We identify as clinicians who use practical applications of scholarly knowledge and training.
 From within this model Fellows will become more advanced in clinical practice that is both evidence-based and ethical.
 Through processes of individual and peer supervision, Fellows will be assisted with the integration of clinical conceptualization, clinical testing findings, and interventions based on individualized client need, and will gain needed clinical knowledge through weekly scholarly activities and consultation as well as the individual supervision meetings.

 The Psychology Training Program views the post-doctoral fellowship position as a time to build on the training associated with entry-level practice, as Fellows are assisted through the process of becoming independent psychologists, preferably as long-term employees within the practice.
 The general goal of the post-doctoral training program is for each fellow to develop advanced skills in clinical intervention, assessment, diversity, consultation, and professional identity domains.
-Post doctoral candidates are encourage to take the EPPP prior to beginning their post doctoral year, if possible, or early in their post doctoral year, to allow for focus on clinical skill development and a rapid transition to becoming independently licensed upon completion of their post doc year.

 All Fellows will be required to participate in 2 hours of regularly scheduled face-to-face individual supervision per week.
 Additional supervision may be added in the forms of individual or group supervision.